klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 #### `singularity run` wrapper script `ccpe-run`

-This wrapper script does pass the options that it gets to the `singularity run` command.
-It is essentially a shortcut for `singularity run "$@" $SIFCCP`, but also performs the clean-up that is also done by `ccpe-shell` and `ccpe-exec`.
+This is a convenience wrapper script and is not usefull if you want to pass arguments to singularity (rather than to the command it tries to run, if given).

+It performs the same functions as `ccpe-shell`, but passes its arguments to the `singularity run $SIFCCPE` command.

 ## EasyBuild